danielharrell/does_music_move/does_music_move.md

 to become so, and to remain what it is, unchanged, through every change of place.

-There is another way of putting these differences between the movement of the melody and the motion of our hand, which perhaps more strongly captures the nonsense of the space music moves in.
-The melody is not a spatial whole, like our hand, that space can then *contain*, at *every* moment of its movement.
-The melody is rather a temporal whole, that space *cannot* then contain, at *any* moment of its movement.
-For space can contain only one note of the melody at a time.
-But this seems to mean, speaking strictly if nonsensically, that there is no melody to hear, in the space we hear it move.
-When hearing a leap in "Twinkle, Twinkle", for example, from the one-tone to the five-tone, there is nothing audible making that leap.
-But how, in that case, could there *be* any leap to hear?
-And what could be making it?
+Or to put this point a different way, that perhaps captures the nonsense more strongly: if there really were a space for the melody to move in, then there would be a melody to hear, when we hear it move.
+But there isn't.
+We hear the leap in "Twinkle, Twinkle", for example, without hearing anything leap.
+All we hear are the unleaping notes, between which the leap made.
+And this is the case with music in general.
+All we hear are the unmoving notes, between which a movement is made.
+So we hear a movement, without hearing anything move.
+But how, in that case, could there
-Or we could put the nonsense more generally like this.
-In music, we hear a movement between notes that never move.
-But this implies that we hear a movement, without hearing anything move.
-So how, in that case, could there *be* any movement to hear?
+*be* any movement to hear?
 And what could be making it?

 Yet this is only the start of the nonsense; and the end of the nonsense implicates the very